Phi Theta Kappa International Honor Society (PTK)

 Trinity College of Nursing & Health Sciences believes that commencement exercises should be specific and personal to the graduating class of a given year.
 With that in mind, students will be recognized at the graduation ceremony for their academic achievements.

 The College Valedictorian is defined as the student with the highest overall grade point average in each degree program with a minimum GPA of 3.5 or higher.
 In the case of the Bachelor of Science in Nursing Completion Program, the valedictorian selection may include the student’s GPA from their original nursing degree.
-The College valedictorians are offered the opportunity to speak during the commencement exercises; additionally these students are seated on the stage for the ceremony.
+The College valedictorians are offered the opportunity to speak during the commencement exercises.

 The College Salutatorian is defined as the student with the second highest overall grade point average in each degree program with a minimum GPA of 3.5 or higher.
 In the case of the Bachelor of Science in Nursing Completion Program, the salutatorian selection may include the student’s GPA from their original nursing degree.